algolia/algoliasearch-magento/doc/documentation.md

 ## Custom theme

 By default the extension tries to override <code>top.search</code> block of the theme template.
 In case your custom theme doesn't contain <code>top.search</code> block, you need to navigate to **System > Configuration > Algolia Search > Advanced tab** and change DOM selector of your search input.
 When you do that, the extension won't try to override <code>top.search</code> block and will only include it's scripts.
-In this case you will have to update your styles and put your desired look and feel to your autocomplete menu.
+In this case you will have to update your styles and put your desired look and feel to your auto-completion menu.

 ## Auto-completion menu